tiagoandre10/IA/Project_2/README.md

 - Tiago André (up201606796@edu.fc.up.pt)

 ## Notebooks
-- TelcoCustomerChern.ipnyb
+- TelcoCustomerChern
   - First overview of the data.

-- SuperVisedLearning-TelcoCustomerChern.ipnyb
+- SuperVisedLearning-TelcoCustomerChern
-  -
+  - Aggregation of all algorithms, different results and comparison between them

-- BestParameters.ipnyb
+- BestParameters
   - Notebook used to compute the best parameters for each algorithm.